 I’m sharing my experience here in hopes that it may help inspire you to find a few ways to create a healthy routine for yourself too!

-All of that to say that the ways that I have found so far [for me] to stay motivated to exercise are: (1) it has to be a class (I need the structure!), and (2) it must be dance-related.
+All of that to say that the ways that I have found so far [for me] to stay motivated to exercise are: (1) it has to be a class (I need the structure!), and (2) it helps if it is dance-related (or at least has fun music!).
 I have shared my experience with Dance Church (which I LOVE), but it’s becoming so popular (as it should!) that there’s less and less room in each class which makes it difficult to keep from bumping into others.
 During the COVID-19 quarantine, they started offering free live classes twice a week (Dance Church GO on Wednesday evenings and Sunday mornings!) so I have been trying to tune in for those while I’ve been cooped up in my house.
 While the classes are free, they appreciate donations which I highly encourage if you are in a position to contribute; classes are typically only $15 apiece anyway, so it’s a super affordable way to stay active at home!

-Additionally, I have always been drawn to Pilates and the barre-method of exercise, so I’ve made a commitment to myself to check out a barre class this year to see if I like it and to hopefully make classes a part of my weekly routine if I enjoy them!
+Additionally, I have always been drawn to Pilates and the barre-method of exercise, so I’d like to check out a barre class this year and hopefully make classes a part of my weekly routine if I enjoy them!
 I have been torn on which of the main two barre companies to try out (it’s a fairly expensive commitment, even for a trial, so I didn’t want to make an uninformed decision!).
 After a simple Google search and discovering this blog post comparing Pure Barre vs Barre3, I have decided that Pure Barre would be the better option for me (even though there is a Barre3 location that’s technically a few blocks closer to my house 😉).
 Also related to COVID-19 quarantine, what would be my local Pure Barre studio has started streaming live classes which sounds awesome and super convenient for those locals who have already enrolled in a studio membership.
 I’ve also heard that the Pure Barre On Demand App has a code for newcomers to extend the initial trial period from 7 to 60 days (to access, use “extendedtrial” at checkout) so literally I have no excuse not to give Pure Barre a try right now!

 Another way that I have found that helps me to stay motivated to exercise is to wear workout clothes that make me feel cute!
 I’ve always been a big fan of Lululemon pieces (and still am!), but recently bought a scalloped legging and bra set from IVL Collective in hot pink (a color that is usually WAY outside of my comfort zone) and I absolutely love them!
 They really brighten up my day and help to boost my mood.